 There is often a hesitancy to loosen conformity restrictions when a company is young.
 Having a uniform code reflects the appearance of a well-organized, professional operation.
 In some circumstances, this can be beneficial.
 But this is not always the case.

-Oftentimes, young franchise networks are hesitant to give their franchise owners too much freedom.
-But our experience shows that a certain degree of creative freedom benefits both the franchise owner and the brand.
+Oftentimes, young franchisors are hesitant to give their franchise owners too much freedom.
+However, our experience shows that a certain degree of creative freedom benefits both the franchise owner and the brand.
 The opposite is also true: too tight of a grip results in a hard time creating content that is essential for a local business to thrive.
-That’s why we listed this as the first of the four marketing strategies for emerging franchise networks.
+That’s why we listed this as the first of the four marketing strategies for emerging franchisors.

 Giving Franchise Owners Options